pivotal/docs-tap/intellij-extension/getting-started.md

 ## <a id="example-project"></a> View an example project

-There are two ways to view a sample application which demonstrates the necessary configuration files.
+There are two ways to view a sample application that demonstrates the necessary configuration files.

 Before you begin, you will need a container image registry to use the sample application.

-### <a id="example-app-acc"></a>  Option 1: Application Accelerator**
+### <a id="example-app-acc"></a>  Option 1: Application Accelerator

-If your company has configured Application Accelerator, you can obtain the sample application there if it has not been removed.
+If your company has configured Application Accelerator, you can use it to obtain the sample application if the application has not been removed.
 For more information about Application Accelerator, see [Application Accelerator](../application-accelerator/about-application-accelerator.md).

 To view the example using Application Accelerator: